What is System Testing in Software Testing?

 It contains functional and non-functional areas of application/product.

 - Operator and user’s smooth interaction with system

 Why System Testing?

 #1.
 It is very important to complete a full test cycle and ST is the stage where it is done.

 #2.
-ST is performed in environment which is similar to the production environment and hence stakeholders can get a good idea of the user’s reaction.
+ST is performed in an environment which is similar to the production environment and hence stakeholders can get a good idea of the user’s reaction.

 #3.
 It helps to minimize after-deployment troubleshooting and support calls.

 #4.
-In this STLC stage Application Architecture and Business requirements both are tested.
+In this STLC stage Application Architecture and Business requirements, both are tested.